realyashnag/A-Star-Pathfinding/README.md

-# A-Star-Pathfinding
+# A * Algorithm
-A * Algorithm Path finding representation
+Path finding using A * Algorithm  which uses greedy approach to get the shortest path from start to finish, avoiding obstacles.